Speyll/dotfiles/README.md

 **ps:** my keybindings are all in `~/. config/bspwm/sxhkdrc` they are all commented so if you want to know which keybind do what or want to change it to your likings it's all there!<br />

 ### Alpine linux
-**the base:**`xorg-server xrdb alsa-utils alsa-lib alsaconf lm-sensors pm-utils xbacklight tlp bspwm sxhkd st ncurses-terminfo ncurses nnn neovim ttf-hack terminus-font  simple-mtpfs unzip openntpd ntfs-3g xdg-utils xprop`
+**the base:**`xorg-server xrdb alsa-utils alsa-lib alsaconf pm-utils xbacklight tlp bspwm sxhkd st ncurses-terminfo ncurses nnn neovim ttf-hack font-kakwafont simple-mtpfs unzip ntfs-3g xdg-utils xprop`

 **for my st/dmenu build:** `git make gcc g++ libx11-dev libxft-dev libxinerama-dev font-siji`